webex/postman-webex-calling/README.md

 ## Configure the Environment

 This collection uses "collection level" variables, which simply means that you can specify an environment that is unique to you, directly from within the collection itself.
+For the various WEBEX_TOKEN variables defined, each token is an OAuth token for a user configured for calling in the test environment, and the token requires the calling scopes (spark:calls_read and spark:calls_write).

 The environment variables are:

-* WEBEX_TOKEN -- an OAuth token for a user configured for calling in the test environment.
-These tests require a token with all the calling scopes (spark:calls_read and spark:calls_write).
+* WEBEX_TOKEN -- an OAuth token for a user.
 To get started quickly, developers can copy their temporary token from the [Webex For Developers Gettings Started Guide](https://developer.webex.com/docs/api/getting-started#accounts-and-authentication).
+* WEBEX_TOKEN_USER_B -- an OAuth token for another user, User B.  This token is used within the Mute Transfer & Transmit DTMF tests that perform a call action for User B "[for B]".
+* WEBEX_TOKEN_USER_C -- an OAuth token for another user, User C.  This token is used within the Mute Transfer tests that perform a call action for User C "[for C]".
+* WEBEX_TOKEN_ASSISTANT -- an OAuth token for another user, the Assistant.
+The user must have the ExecutiveAssistant Service configured with an assigned executive.
+This token is used within the Executive Assistant Call Push tests that perform a call action for the Assistant "[for Assistant]".
+* WEBEX_TOKEN_EXECUTIVE -- an OAuth token for another user, the Executive.
+The user must have the Executive Service configured with an assigned assistant.
+This token is used within the Executive Assistant Call Push tests that perform a call action for the Executive "[for Executive]".
-* WEBEX_API_URL -- the URL of the API under test, generally the default value of "https://webexapis.com/v1/" does not need to be changed
+* WEBEX_API_URL -- the URL of the meetings API under test, generally the default value of "https://webexapis.com/v1/" does not need to be changed
-* DESTINATION -- The destination to be dialed.
+* DESTINATION -- the destination to be dialed.
 Destination can be extensions, PSTN numbers, FAC codes or SIP URI.
 The destination can be digits or a URI.
 Some examples for destination include: 1234, 2223334444, +12223334444, *73, tel:+12223334444, user@company.domain, sip:user@company.domain
-* TRANSFER_DESTINATION -- The destination to be dialed.
+* TRANSFER_DESTINATION -- the destination to be dialed.
 This is used to make a second call from the api user in order to transfer the call.
+* EXEC_DESTINATION -- the destination of the Executive to be dialed.
+This will cause the Assistant to ring and ensure the rest of the scenario proceeds.
-* PARK_DESTINATION  -- The destination to park the call.
+* PARK_DESTINATION  -- the destination to park the call.
-* VOICE_MESSAGE_ID  -- The message Id for Voice Message APIs that require an Id for the action.
+* VOICE_MESSAGE_ID -- the voice message Id.
+Used by the Voice Message APIs that require a message Id to perform the action.

 To edit the variables first click on the "three dots" associated with the collection and select edit

   ![Edit Collection](./images/edit-collection.png)